Skip To Content

 Florida Representative: 1988-2000 | Florida Senate: 2001-2012

 Born in Canton, Ohio, Stephen Richard Wise moved to Florida shortly before attending Florida Southern College where he earned his Bachelor of Science degree in 1963.
-He would later earn a Master's degree in Education from Middle Tennessee State University and a Ph.D. in Education from the University of Alabama.
+He would later earn a master's degree in education from Middle Tennessee State University and a Ph.D. in Education from the University of Alabama.
 Before he was a House Representative, Wise first worked as a schoolteacher and then worked in different areas of Jacksonville local government.
 Wise was elected to the House of Representatives in 1988 where he served until 2000.
 He represented the Jacksonville area as well as surrounding counties.
 From 2001-2012, he was a state Senator and represented the same area.
 Throughout his various careers, Wise has been a strong advocate for educational issues in Florida.
 Most recently, in 2016, Wise was an advocate for the Florida Association of Centers for Independent Living.

 To view Stephen R. Wise's Florida Senate Page, click here.